Top 50 Best Moon Movies Of All Time

 Average

-Helmed by John Sturges, Marooned tracks the journey of astronauts Pruett, Lloyd, and Stone, who are left stranded in space when the primary engine of their spacecraft stops functioning.
+Directed by John Sturges, the movie follows astronauts Pruett, Lloyd, and Stone, who become stranded in space when their spacecraft's main engine fails.

 20